patrisp/cypress-cucumber-portfolio/readme.md

 ## Project Overview
 The goal of this project is to automate the testing of the justjoin.it website, ensuring the functionality works as expected and providing a reliable and efficient testing solution.
 Cypress is used as the test automation framework due to its simplicity and flexibility.
 Cucumber is employed for writing expressive and readable feature files in Gherkin syntax.

+Cypress Mochawesome reporting tool is impelemented to generate interactive HTML reports.
+It provides detailed information about test results, including a summary overview, test duration and pass/fail status.
+The HTML report is stored in `cypress/reports`.

 ## Features
 - **End-to-End Testing:** Automate end-to-end tests to validate the core functionalities of the justjoin.it website.
 - **Cucumber Integration:** Leverage Cucumber to write and execute behavior-driven development (BDD) style tests for better collaboration between technical and non-technical team members.